JimJarvis/Quark/README.md

 =======
 ### QUantum Analysis and Realization Kit

-A domain-specific quantum computing language.
-A basic quantum circuit simulator is included as part of the language architecture.
+An optimized quantum circuit simulator library in C++11.

+Can be used in conjunction with the Quarklang compiler, a user-friendly quantum computing language for education and research purposes.